 Skip advert

 Boot space

-It is more practical in some ways, though, with the small decrease in overall volume countered by the hatch opening being much better for access than a saloon, especially for bulkier or heavier loads.
+It is more practical in some ways, though.
+The small decrease in overall volume is countered by the hatchback opening, which offers better access than a saloon, especially for bulkier or heavier loads.
 There is a small lip to lift things over, and the boot is quite long and wide, but shallow rather than being particularly deep.

 There’s also nothing particularly clever about the load area.
 It’s got a couple of plastic hooks, a 12V socket and a luggage net, but no underfloor stowage or neat compartments.

-Dropping the rear seats has to be done from the back door, rather than the boot, whereas the Avant estate model has a handier lever at the rear of the car, but the seats at least go pretty much completely flat.
-Dropping them opens up 1,299 litres of space, an exact match for the BMW 4 Series Gran Coupe, or 1,271 on quattro models.
+All versions of the A5 come with a handy 40:20:40 split folding rear seat.
+In the regular A5, dropping the rear seats has to be done from the back door rather than the boot, whereas the Avant estate model has a handier lever at the rear of the car.
+The seats at least go pretty much completely flat, which helps when sliding in longer items.
+Folding the seats opens up 1,299 litres of space, an exact match for the BMW 4 Series Gran Coupe or 1,271 on quattro models.

+Skip advert